QAFE$^2$: Quantum accelerated multiscale finite element analysis: Introduction

 The paper is organised as follows.
-Section~2 introduces the model problem of antiplane shear and reviews the classical FFT-based fixed-point formulation, together with its band-limited Fourier discretisation.
-Section~3 develops the quantum implementation in detail, including the Fourier-space solution, incremental strain updates, and the construction of the fixed-point iteration circuit.
-Section~4 extends the formulation to the simultaneous quantum solution of all RVEs arising in a macroscopic finite element computation and analyses the resulting parallel complexity.
-Section~5 presents numerical examples assessing accuracy and scaling, and Section~6 concludes with a discussion of implications, limitations, and directions for future work in quantum-accelerated computational mechanics.
+Section~\ref{sec:model_problem} introduces the model problem of antiplane shear and reviews the classical FFT-based fixed-point formulation, together with its band-limited Fourier discretisation.
+Section~\ref{sec:quantum_serial} details the quantum implementation of the two-dimensional model problem, including the Fourier-space solution, incremental strain updates, and the construction of the fixed-point iteration circuit.
+Section~\ref{sec:quantum_parallel} extends the formulation to the simultaneous quantum solution of all RVEs arising in a macroscopic finite element computation and analyses the resulting parallel complexity.
+Section~\ref{sec:examples} presents numerical examples assessing accuracy and scaling, and Section~\ref{sec:conclusions} concludes with a discussion of implications, limitations, and directions for future work in quantum-accelerated computational mechanics.
 Additional details are provided in two appendices.